< Oldest Award Photos >

 The U.S.-built schooner "America" bested a fleet of Britain’s finest ships in the race.
 The "America" beat 14 other contestants, coming in more than 20 minutes ahead of her nearest rival.
 And thus was born the America's Cup, the oldest trophy in international competition.

+The silver trophy won by the "America" was later donated to the New York Yacht Club on condition that it be forever placed in international competition.
 John Cox Stevens and the syndicate from the New York Yacht Club owned the "America" from the time that she was launched on May 3, 1851, until ten days after she won the regatta that made her famous.

 The history of the yacht "America" began with five members of the New York Yacht Club, who decided to build a state-of-the-art schooner to compete against British ships in conjunction with England’s Great Exposition of 1851.